 Components of Axial Flow Fan

 The most basic part of an axial flow fan is the motor.
 Other than that it has ball bearings, blades, and impellers.
 The fan has a housing or an enclosure which protects it from external damage, spillage, shock, vibration, and so on.
 The enclosure is metallic and made of steel, aluminum, or alloys.
 The impellers are usually made of cast aluminum with black paint, thermoplastic, or steel, and designed to be corrosion resistant.
 The thermoplastic impellers are generally not considered ideal for commercial applications, so they are usually reserved for residential applications.
+The propellers feature blades.
+There can be 2 to 20 blades on the propellers.
+The fan is connected to a motor drive, which is usually placed in a housing parallel to the direction of airflow.
+The blades are usually made of aluminum.
 These fans are designed to be resistant to extreme temperatures, flames, shock, corrosive materials, and so on.
 A few common accessories of this fan include suitable connecting points, silencer, protection grill, counter flange, vibration controller, feet for the required positioning, and a variable inlet vane.

 As mentioned, the fan has various standard designs.
 Here are a few pointers: